Things To Always Have In The Fridge

 Leafy Green Type Nutritional Benefits Average Shelf Life

-Spinach Packs a punch with iron, and vitamins A and K 5-7 days
+Spinach Iron, and vitamins A and K 5-7 days

 Kale Loaded with vitamins A, K, and C 5-7 days

-Romaine Lettuce Fiber and vitamin A are its game 7-10 days
+Romaine Lettuce Fiber and vitamin A 7-10 days

-Give these greens a good rinse and dry before popping them in the fridge.
-It helps them stay fresh longer, trust me.
-Using containers or bags that let them breathe is not a bad idea either; it keeps them crisp and happy.
+Give greens a good rinse and dry before refrigerating—it helps them stay fresh longer.
+Containers or bags that let them breathe keep them crisp.

 Fresh Herbs and Citrus Fruits